-Welcome to the NMSU Counseling Center Psychology Doctoral Internship Program.
+Welcome to the APA-Accredited NMSU Counseling Center Psychology Doctoral Internship Program.
 We are pleased that you want to learn more about our site and how we may fit with your training interests.
 We wish you all the best in your internship site search!

 Training Program General Overview